Chauvet-Pro/WELLCONNECT/WELLCONNECT_QA.md

 The light should now be red at full brightness.

-## Test Set 8: Access Web UI
+## Test Set 8: Web UI
 #### Overview / Objective
-Test the ability to access the web UI from a PC.
+Test the ability to access the web UI and up date firmware from a PC.

->Note: The Box's IP address is 192.168.2.1, and the web UI is only available for the first five minutes after it is powered on.
+>Note: The Box's IP address is 192.168.2.1, and the web UI is only available for the first 30 minutes after it is powered on.

-###  8.1
+####  8.1 Access Web UI
 1. Set PC’s IP address to 192.168.2.100
 2. Connect PC to the Box using a CAT-5 cable.
 3. Connect power to the Box.